juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 "Yet it will ensure that this cretin's murderous behaviours can never manifest.
 Furthermore, we are overlooking a key fact," the right half paused and smirked as if to show that he was trying to amplify suspense artificially.

-"Jean and this thing here share the same soul, but are two different manifestations of thought.
-What this cretin thinks and believes aren't shared by Jean here.
-Which means that-"

-"Any vow taken that runs counter to what this giantess believes will cause pain only to this giantess," the right half finished the thought.
-"We can weaken her until she becomes a shell of her self, ready for Jean here to take over."
+"Jean and this thing here share the same soul but are two different manifestations of thought.
+What this cretin thinks and believes isn't shared by Jean here.
+This means that any vow that is taken which runs counter to what this giantess believes will cause pain only to this giantess," the right half finished the thought.
+"We can weaken her until she becomes a shell of herself, ready for Jean here to take over."

 Without pause, the right half snapped his finger and prepared to take action.